arayabrain/space-engineers-ai-spaceship-generator/README.md

 This app is used for the user study.
 You can upload and rank different spaceships from the AI Spaceship Generator.

 ## Roadmap
-This project is under active development in the [Araya Inc. repository](https://github.com/arayabrain/space-engineers-ai-spaceship-generator) until the end of October 2022.
 This project will be actively supported until the end of December 2022.

-The user study is planned to run from mid-October to mid-November 2022.
+The user study is planned to run from the duration of November 2022.

 ## Development
 This project requires Python 3.
 The `PCGSEPy` library (including its requirements) can be installed by running `pip install -e .`.
 To use PyTorch in the library (required for some research experiments, but not the apps), first set the `use_torch` flag in `configs.ini`.